Skip to content

 Donate

-CHRISTIANS AGAINST POVERTY is a registered charity (no. 1097217) working in children & youth across the United Kingdom.
+Christians Against Poverty is a registered charity (no. 1097217) working in poverty relief across the United Kingdom.
 Its latest Charity Commission filing directs 89% of spending to charitable activities, and files its annual accounts on time.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-CHRISTIANS AGAINST POVERTY has a Clarity Score of 70 out of 100 on CharityCompare (2 stars, Needs improvement).
+Christians Against Poverty has a Clarity Score of 67 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1097217.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £15m, with 89% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2025: total income £15m, with 89% of expenditure on charitable activities.
 Accounts filing: up to date.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .